Hustonb/SQL-Competency-and-Visualization-Sales-Data/README.md

 5. Performed EDA in SQL to demonstrate SQL proficiency and gain insight into customer's questions: [AllEDA.sql](https://github.com/Hustonb/SQL-Competency-and-Visualization-Sales-Data/blob/main/AllEDA.sql)
 6. Created Tableau dashboard to visualize KPIs and trends: https://public.tableau.com/app/profile/benedict.robert.huston1540/viz/SalesDashboard_17137287157470/Orders?publish=yes

+### Installing and Executing Scripts:
+To run the SQL scripts for yourself, download the two scripts in this repository.
+Run PopulateTables.SQL in order to create the tables and fill them with data.
+Then run the different queries in this script to gain insight into the data.

 ### References:
 1. https://generatedata.com/generator
 2. https://www.quickdatabasediagrams.com/